OpenDataology/website/content/en/docs/distributions/gke/deploy/oauth-setup.md

    * Click **Create credentials**, and then click **OAuth client ID**.
    * Under **Application type**, select **Web application**.
    * In the **Name** box enter any name for your OAuth client ID.
-This is *not* the name of your application nor the name of your Kubeflow deployment.
+This is *not* the name of your application nor the name of your OpenDataology deployment.
 It's just a way to help you identify the OAuth client ID.

 1. Click **Create**.
 A dialog box appears, like the one below: